cogentcore/lab/docs/content/gosl.md

 2. [[#Global variables]] on which the kernel functions _exclusively_ operate: all relevant data must be specifically copied from the CPU to the GPU and back.
 As explained in the [[GPU]] docs, each GPU compute shader is effectively a _standalone_ program operating on these global variables.
 To replicate this environment on the CPU, so the code works in both contexts, we need to make these variables global in the CPU (Go) environment as well.

+**IMPORTANT:** All tensor variables must be sent to the GPU at least once before running, because the generated code does not know the size of the tensor until this is done!
+This is true even if a variable is just a results variable that does not logically need to be uploaded to the GPU -- the overhead at startup for a single such transfer is not worth the extra complexity of creating the necessary alternative init code.

 `gosl` generates a file named `gosl.go` in your package directory that initializes the GPU with all of the global variables, and functions for running the kernels and syncing the gobal variable data back and forth between the CPu and GPU.

 ## Kernels